 If you are interested in applying for our fellowship, please submit the following information:

 Hand Fellowship Universal Application with a Personal Statement (small, recent photograph attached)*

 3-4 letters of recommendation from surgeons who are familiar with your work.
 Recommendation letters must be on official letterhead.
 No more than 5 letters will be reviewed.

 *Please be certain to include your e-mail address on your application and/or curriculum vitae.

-Interviews are conducted in March.
+Interviews for the 2022-23 application cycle will be held in person on 2/25/23.
 Applicants selected to interview will be contacted well in advance.

 Foreign Medical Graduates

 - Must be eligible to work within the United States and enter the United States on a clinical visa other than a J-1 or other “training” visa.
 Entrance on an H-1 B visa is allowable.

 - You must be able to obtain permanent medical licensure within the State of Missouri prior to the start date of your fellowship.
 Permanent Missouri licensure requirements are:

 - Must be Educational Commission for Foreign Medical Graduates (ECFMG) certified.